African Wildlife Foundation: Limpopo

-Until recently this park had little or no infrastructure or staff to ensure that the environment was protected.

-The AWF has built a conservation research center, which it is marketing to the international scientific community.

-Fees from researchers will pay for staff to run the center and to manage the park.
+Until recently, this park had little or no infrastructure or staff to ensure that the environment was protected.
+The AWF has built a conservation research center, which it is marketed internationally.
+Fees from researchers will pay for staff to run the center and manage the park.

-The Great Limpopo Transfrontier Park (GLTP) is a 35000 km2 park that is being established to connect the Kruger National Park in South Africa, the Limpopo National Park in Mozambique, the Gonarezhou National Park in Zimbabwe and other protected areas.

-It is almost the size of the Netherlands and more than three times larger than the Yellowstone National Park.
+The Great Limpopo Trans frontier Park (GLTP) is a 35000 km2 park that is being established to connect the Kruger National Park in South Africa, the Limpopo National Park in Mozambique, the Gonarezhou National Park in Zimbabwe, and other protected areas.
+It is almost the size of the Netherlands and more than three times larger than Yellowstone National Park.

-The GLTP is home to many of the species most popular with tourists, including lion, white and black rhinoceros, giraffe, elephant, hippopotamus and buffalo.

-The AWF says the megapark will result in "creating new jobs and fortifying a tourism base not yet meeting its full potential".
+The GLTP is home to many of the species most popular with tourists, including lions, white and black rhinoceros, giraffes, elephants, hippopotamus and buffalos.
+The AWF says the mega park will result in "creating new jobs and fortifying a tourism base [that is] not yet meeting its full potential".
 The AWF is a major sponsor of the project that is setting up this park.

 Maasai Steppe

 The 35000 acre Manyara Ranch Conservancy is near to Lake Manyara in Tanzania.

-This is a pioneering conservation and tourism project supported by the African Wildlife Foundation, the Tanzania Land Conservation Trust and the Manyara Ranch Conservancy.
-While not a park, the conservancy is frequented by resident and migrating wildlife including elephant, lion, buffalo, leopard and the more common plains game.
-Rarely seen in the parks but a common resident on the Conservancy is the lesser kudu.
+This is a conservation and tourism project supported by the African Wildlife Foundation, the Tanzania Land Conservation Trust and the Manyara Ranch Conservancy.
+Rarely seen, but a common resident on the Conservancy is the lesser kudu.